 8. Easing pressures on healthcare budgets

 For as long as anyone alive can probably remember, healthcare budgets have been a one-way street.
 New technologies, treatments, and facilities have all been more expensive than the previous generation and public budgets are stretched to breaking point in many countries.
-We are now entering the first years when technology will systematically reduce healthcare costs.
+We are now entering the first years when public sector technology will systematically reduce healthcare costs.
 We’ve touched on AI to automate decision-making already (see prediction 7) and this will be joined by new types of residential and remote care, virtualized hospital services, and automated and integrated information flows from sensors and different services used by citizens.
 The potential is exciting and vast.